Kabiirk/advent-of-code-2021-entries/Day25/README.md

 >vv......>
 .>v.vv.v..
 ```
-In this example, the sea cucumbers stop moving after 58 steps.
+In this example, the sea cucumbers stop moving after ```58``` steps.

-Find somewhere safe to land your submarine.
-What is the first step on which no sea cucumbers move?
+Find somewhere safe to land your submarine. **What is the first step on which no sea cucumbers move ?**

 > **My Answer : 520**